 I recently argued that yo-yo dieting can be good for you if you take a holistic approach to health.
-However, I recognize that such a statement, if not properly qualified, could be misconstrued.
+However, I recognise that such a statement, if not properly qualified, could be misconstrued.
 There is no doubt in my mind that the healthy bounds of yo-yo dieting can be (and often are) abused, but that in itself does not make yo-yo dieting a bad thing.

 In my most recent post on yo-yo dieting I outlined my approach to dieting: